Man fatally shot on New York subway train; suspect at large

-NEW YORK (AP) — A man fatally shot another man in the chest on a moving New York City subway train Sunday, police said.
-No one else was wounded.
+NEW YORK (AP) — An unidentified gunman shot and killed another passenger on a moving New York City subway train Sunday morning in what police officials said appeared to be an unprovoked attack.

-The shooting came shortly before noon on a Q train that was traveling over the Manhattan Bridge, police said.
-The 48-year-old victim died at a hospital.

-At a briefing, Chief of Department Kenneth Corey told reporters the shooting appeared be a random attack, which occurred while the victim was seated in the last car of the train heading from Brooklyn into Manhattan.

-“According to witnesses, the suspect was walking back and forth in the same train car and without provocation, pulled out a gun and fired it at the victim at close range,” the chief said.
+Witnesses told police the gunman was pacing the last car of the train, “and without provocation, pulled out a gun and fired it at the victim at close range,” said the NYPD’s Chief of Department, Kenneth Corey.

+The 48-year-old victim died at a hospital and was later identified by police as Daniel Enriquez of Brooklyn.

 The shooter fled after the train arrived at the Canal Street station in Manhattan.
-Police were reviewing security video to try to identify him, Corey said.
+Police were reviewing security video to try to identify him.
+Corey told reporters at a briefing that while the circumstances were still being investigated, witnesses couldn’t recall any prior interactions between the gunman and the person he shot.
+A single 9mm shell casing was recovered at the scene, police said.

-Recent subway crime has set New Yorkers on edge.
-A man opened fire inside a Brooklyn subway train last month, wounding 10 people.
-The alleged shooter faces terrorism and other charges.
-In January, a woman was pushed to her death in front of a subway train by a stranger.
+The shooting came at a time when New Yorkers’ faith in the safety of the subway system has been rattled.

+Last month, a man opened fire inside a Brooklyn subway train, scattering random shots that wounded 10 people.
+The person charged in that attack, Frank James, had posted dozens of online videos ranting about race, violence and his struggles with mental illness.

 Since taking office Jan.
 1, Mayor Eric Adams, a Democrat, has made cracking down on violent crime a chief focus of his administration.